 in 2014, pierre applied for a job in victoria. he didn’t even get an interview, but his application and the discussions that followed had us both daydreaming about living in the pacific northwest one day. so, when halfway through 2016 an opportunity requiring a relocation to british columbia became available within pierre’s company, he started the long process of angling for it and it all worked out in our favour, eventually. in march of 2017, having just sold our toronto house, we found ourselves on a direct flight to victoria, a restless, sleepless baby being passed between us, clutching at the two addresses that interested us and hoping we’d arrive in time to see, inspect and buy one of these properties.

-our first appointment on our first morning in victoria was to see this sunny, one-hundred-year-old (1913) house with lots of deferred maintenance in the oaklands neighbourhood, our first-choice neighbourhood for the cool shops at haultain corners and the community association, which holds a weekly farmers’ market (with a beer garden!) in the summer months and runs a reggio-inspired preschool. we also learned our neighbours had twins about three months younger than frankie rose and that clinched it for us — her future best friends were basically built into the property. we were not going to be able to see the second property we were interested in that day and offers were due on this house the following morning so, after seeing a few other properties just to say we did, we conducted a home inspection and wrote up our offer. we beat out three other bidders and take possession this may. despite the home inspector’s warning that “the house needs an immediate investment of time and money to extend its useful life,” we couldn’t be more excited about its location and potential.
+our first appointment on our first morning in victoria was to see this sunny, one-hundred-year-old (1913) house with lots of deferred maintenance in the oaklands neighbourhood, our first-choice neighbourhood for the cool shops at haultain corners and the community association, which holds a weekly farmers’ market (with a beer garden!) in the summer months and runs a reggio-inspired preschool. we also learned our neighbours had twins about three months younger than frankie rose and that clinched it for us — her future best friends were basically built into the property. we were not going to be able to see the second property we were interested in that day and offers were due on this house the following morning so, after seeing a few other properties just to say we did, we conducted a home inspection and wrote up our offer. we beat out three other bidders and took possession in may of 2017. despite the home inspector’s warning that “the house need[ed] an immediate investment of time and money to extend its useful life,” we couldn’t have been more excited about its location and potential.

 the lot is large — twice as wide as our city lot in toronto and a little bit deeper — and our backyard shares a fence with the aforementioned twin playmates. that fence is made of chainlink and, like everything else, in need of our attention, but we’re happy to give it to this house, which we imagine will be a long-term home for us. moving across the country with a toddler and a sedated cat tucked underneath the airplane seat in front of them would stamp out the wanderlust in anyone, i think.